 This past week, I started looking for perennials I want to divide.
 After the hail storm and siding installation we had earlier this month, I don't feel too bad about digging up the plants.
 The garden looks tough.
 Might as well dig up old plants.

 I always start with my hostas - in part, because they recover so quickly.
 Next spring, you'll never know that they were transplanted this fall.
-In addition, they, like the ferns, get used make great ground covers.
-Got a chronic creeping charlie, creeping buttercup, or creeping anything... plant a hosta.
-It can handle the creepers and even if they manage to survive under the dense canopy, they aren't as vigorous and you won't see them anyway.
+In addition, they, like the ferns, are used as great ground covers.
+Got chronic creeping charlie, creeping buttercup, or creeping anything... plant a hosta.
+It can handle the creepers, and even if they manage to survive under the dense canopy, they aren't as vigorous, and you won't see them anyway.

 #OTD On this day in 1773, French explorer and botanist Aimé Bonpland was born.